Skip to content

 • The submit machines (lxplus, aiadm,...) are configured to automatically call batch_krb5_credential.
 This command generates a block of information containing user's credentials and a special token provided by ngauth.cern.ch.
 This token allows HTCondor to generate the kerberos ticket on behalf of the user.

 • HTCondor schedds use the credentials received to initialize the job log in AFS.
 Additionally, the credentials are stored while the user has jobs running on the system.
 The credentials are stored as they will be required by the workers when the job is running.
-To ensure credentials are valid during the job life-cycle, a service called condor_credmon renews credentials periodically and, if not possible, talks to ngauth.cern.ch with the token provided in submission time to issue a new Kerberos ticket.
+To ensure credentials are valid during the job life-cycle, a service called condor_credmon renews credentials periodically and, if not possible, talks to ngauth.cern.ch with the token provided at submission time to issue a new Kerberos ticket.

 • Finally, when the job runs on the worker, the schedd sends the credentials to the worker, who stores them in a similar fashion.
 Again, condor_credmon is responsible for keeping them up to date as well as requesting AFS & EOS tokens.